Nebraska Hall of Fame

 Hall of Fame News

-To be eligible, the person must have been born in Nebraska, gained prominence while living in Nebraska, or whose residence in Nebraska was an important influence on their lives and contributed to their greatness.
-In addition, the inductee can only be considered 35 years after their death.
+To be eligible for the Nebraska Hall of Fame, the person must have been born in Nebraska, gained prominence while living in Nebraska, or whose residence in Nebraska influenced their lives and contributed to their greatness.
+In addition, the inductee can only be considered 35 years after death.

-Malcolm X was born Malcolm Little at University Hospital in Omaha, Nebraska, May 19, 1925.
+Malcolm X was born Malcolm Little at University Hospital in Omaha, Nebraska, on May 19, 1925.
 He was the son of Earl and Louise Little, 3448 Pinkney Street.
 Reverend Little helped organize the Universal Negro Improvement Association.
 After threats by night riders, the family moved to Milwaukee and later to Michigan, where Reverend Little allegedly was murdered.
 During his mother’s illness, Malcolm was sent to Boston, then to New York, where he committed burglary.
-While serving a six and one-half year prison sentence, he became self-educated and converted to an American sect of Islam.
+While serving a six-and-one-half-year sentence, he became self-educated and converted to an American sect of Islam.

-After leaving prison, Malcolm took the name Malcolm X, studied under Elijah Muhammad, and became outspoken about mistreatment of Blacks.
+After leaving prison, Malcolm took the name Malcolm X, studied under Elijah Muhammad.
+He became outspoken about the mistreatment of Blacks.
 His Autobiography of Malcolm X was published in 1964.
 During a pilgrimage to Mecca, he converted to orthodox Islam.
 He abandoned concepts of racial antagonism and counseled the need for human brotherhood and international cooperation.
 Malcolm X formed the Organization of Afro-American Unity in 1964 and became renowned as an articulate spokesperson for human rights.
-Malcolm X was assassinated on February 21, 1965, in New York City.
+Malcolm X was assassinated in New York City on February 21, 1965.

 Hall of Fame Members